 I am having Untangled: A Crafty Sheep’s Guide to Tapestry Weaving reprinted with a traditional printer.
-The first round with the print-on-demand printer LuLu did not go well in more ways than I even want to remember.
+The first round with the print-on-demand printer did not go well in more ways than I even want to remember.

 The book talks about concepts like weft tension, meet and separate, and split weft for straight lines.
 You'll find basics like how to make a butterfly and some excellent ideas for decreasing tails in your weaving.

 It is not a comprehensive technique book (that is coming later).
 It is an adorable and fun look at a few tapestry tips.
 The illustrations are so great, you might want one for the children in your life.

 Illustrations are done by Molly McNeece.